 Careers

-Uncover Your Future with Mala – Explore Our Open Roles
+Uncover Your Future with Mala – Explore Our Open Roles at our farmington hills, plymouth, or ann arbor locations.

 Why Work at Mala?

 At Mala Child and Family Institute, we believe in the power of connection, community, and healing.
 Our mission is to end intergenerational cycles of trauma, and we’re passionate about providing trauma-informed, neurodiversity-affirming, and culturally sensitive care to all ages.
 We foster an environment where professionals thrive, grow, and make a real impact.
+Join either our Ann Arbor, Farmington Hills, or Plymouth clinics and feel the power of our community.

 -

-When you work at Mala, you're not just part of a clinic—you're part of a collaborative team that includes psychologists, occupational therapists, social workers, counselors, and psychiatric providers.
+When you work at Mala, you're not just part of a clinic—you're part of a collaborative team that includes psychologists, occupational therapists, social workers, counselors, art therapists, and psychiatric providers.
 This truly integrative model means you’ll have the opportunity to work side by side with experts across multiple fields, providing holistic care that addresses the whole person, not just the symptoms.

 -